Free Speech and Expressive Activities Policy

 - Student clubs and organizations are permitted to solicit funds in support of and to help subsidize their activities and may also solicit funds on behalf of charitable organizations for purposes such as disaster relief or social awareness causes.

-- Student clubs and organizations must contact the Center for Student Involvement to request advance authorization for a sales/solicitation event and must submit and receive approval of a completed Reservation Request form pertaining to the requested sales/solicitation event before initiating the sales/solicitation event.
+- Student clubs and organizations must contact Student Engagement to request advance authorization for a sales/solicitation event and must submit and receive approval of a completed Reservation Request form pertaining to the requested sales/solicitation event before initiating the sales/solicitation event.

-- Student clubs are required to adhere to all Center for Student Involvement procedures and guidelines regarding sales and fundraising.
+- Student clubs are required to adhere to all Student Engagement procedures and guidelines regarding sales and fundraising.
 Funds raised must be deposited to and accounted for through the student organization's College account.

 C.) Signature Collection